demiangmz/ExchangeShell/README.md

-# ExchangeShell
+# Exchange Management Shell
-Usefull scripts to manage Exchange Online and Exchange Server
+Usefull scripts to manage Exchange Online and Exchange Server using EMS